Reckon (company): History

-Reckon Limited was founded by Greg Wilkinson in 1987, who was its Chief Executive Officer until 2006.
-Funded initially with the $2,000 dollar credit limit on a friend’s credit card, Greg Wilkinson started republishing and distributing Quicken & QuickBooks software products in Australia under a licensing agreement with Intuit.
+Reckon Limited was founded by Greg Wilkinson in 1987, who was its chief executive officer until 2006.
+Funded initially with the $2,000 credit limit on a friend's credit card, Greg Wilkinson started republishing and distributing Quicken & QuickBooks software products in Australia under a licensing agreement with Intuit.
 For over 25 years, Reckon managed the marketing, distribution and development of these products.

 In 2012, Intuit announced the decision to take back the QuickBooks & Quicken name, release a cloud accounting program called QuickBooks Online and start selling it in Australia.
 Reckon continues to sell QuickBooks desktop accounting software under its own brand, Reckon Accounts.
 The Australian version of the Quicken personal finance products were renamed Reckon Accounts Personal in late 2012.

-In 2013, Reckon launched a cloud accounting program called Reckon One.
+In 2014, Reckon launched a cloud accounting program called Reckon One.

 In August 2017, Reckon completed the demerger of its Document Management division into a new London-based company called GetBusy.
-In November 2017, MYOB announced it would acquire Reckon's Accountants Group for A$180 million.
-However, in June 2018, MYOB terminated the deal due to the regulatory processes taking longer than anticipated.
+Since then, Reckon has expanded its business ecosystem to include various products, such as Reckon Loans for business financing.